greenplum-db/gpdb/gpdb-doc/markdown/install_guide/enable_iptables.html.md

     ```

-**Warning:** After enabling `iptables`, this error in the `/var/log/messages` file indicates that the setting for the `iptables` table is too low and needs to be increased.
+**Warning:** After activating `iptables`, this error in the `/var/log/messages` file indicates that the setting for the `iptables` table is too low and needs to be increased.

 ```
 ip_conntrack: table full, dropping packet.